Relaxation of rules on security fluids at airports delayed by a year - ExBulletin

 Relaxation of rules on security fluids at airports delayed by a year

+A planned relaxation of rules for air passengers carrying liquids in their hand luggage has been delayed by a year.

-The government announced it had granted extensions to several major UK airports unable to meet the June 1 deadline to fully install the new scanning technology.
+The government announced it had granted extensions to several major UK airports, including Gatwick, without being able to meet a June 1 deadline to fully install the new scanning technology.

 The new scanners produce more detailed images, meaning passengers may be allowed through airport security with containers of up to two liters of liquid in their hand luggage.